-We also encouraged the Commission to engage directly with stakeholders from Indigenous communities, and from other equitydeserving groups, and supported the certification of the Indigenous Screen Office (ISO) as a Certified Independent Production Fund (CIPF).
-We were pleased to see that the Commission granted CIPF status to both the ISO and the Black Screen Office (BSO) earlier this month.
+We also encouraged the Commission to engage directly with stakeholders from Indigenous communities, and from other equity-deserving groups, and supported the certification of the Indigenous Screen Office (ISO) as a Certified Independent Production Fund (CIPF).
+We were pleased to see that the Commission granted CIPF status to both the ISO and the Black Screen Office (BSO) in December of last year.

 Finally, there were several intervenors who suggested that funding from this proceeding be directed to support regional production, as well as those who would like to see the language split of the financing follow the 60/40 English/French split being advocated for in CMF and Telefilm funding.
-FilmOntario opposed these proposals, pointing out the damage the change in language allocations could do to Englishlanguage producers in the Ontario ecosystem, and reminding the
+FilmOntario opposed these proposals, pointing out the damage the change in language allocations could do to English-language producers in the Ontario ecosystem, and reminding the